NicolasRodriguez676/yacl/README.md

 # About
 Yet Another Command Line (Program)

-This program lets you write simple commands in a VT100 terminal to execute reads and writes to various external devices over their respective protocols.
+This program lets you write simple commands in a VT100 terminal* to execute reads and writes to various external devices over their respective protocols.

+###### \* I have used TeraTerm on Win10 and Minicom on Pop_OS!

 ## Requirements
-Built and tested only with STM32 & WIN10
+Built and tested only with STM32 & WIN10 & Pop_OS!

 * CMake >= 3.16*
 * GCC (arm-none-eabi)